-During the year to 30 June 2018, Limited Partner contributions to VPEG3, LP totalled \$7,376,960 up from \$1,233,653 that were contributed by Limited Partners across the year ended 30 June 2017.
-The additional contributions were received following the issue of two call notices across the year, with Call number 2 for 5% of the total Committed Capital to the Fund paid in October 2017 and Call number 3 for 10% of the total Committed Capital to the Fund paid in January 2018.
-As a result, total Paid Capital in VPEG3, LP as at 30 June 2018 was \$0.20 per dollar of committed capital to the Fund.
+During the year to 30 June 2019, Limited Partner contributions to VPEG3, LP totalled \$8,121,398 up from \$7,376,960 that were contributed by Limited Partners across the year ended 30 June 2018.
+The additional contributions were received following the issue of two call notices across the year, with Call number 4 for 5% of the total Committed Capital to the Fund paid in December 2018 and Call number 5 for 8% of the total Committed Capital to the Fund paid in April 2019.
+As a result, total Paid Capital in VPEG3, LP as at 30 June 2019 was \$16,732,011, representing \$0.33 per dollar of committed capital to the Fund.

-During the year to 30 June 2018, Unitholder contributions to VPEG3A totalled \$1,841,400.
-No capital as called into VPEG3A during the year ended 30 June 2017.
-The additional capital was received following the issue of trust instalment number 1 for 6% of the total Committed Capital to the Fund and was paid in June 2018.
-As a result, total Paid Capital in VPEG3A as at 30 June 2018 was \$0.06 per dollar of committed capital to the Fund.
+During the year to 30 June 2019, Unitholder contributions to VPEG3A totalled \$1,025,800 which was less than the \$1,841,400 that were contributed by Unitholders across the year ended 30 June 2018.
+The additional contributions were received following the issue of a single call notice, with call number 2 for 2% of the total Committed Capital to the Fund paid in December 2018 by VPEG3A Unitholders.
+As a result, total Paid Capital in VPEG3A as at 30 June 2019 was \$2,867,200 representing \$0.08 per dollar of committed capital to the Fund.

-Total income received by the Fund across FY18 was \$104,974 for VPEG3, LP and \$3 by VPEG3A.
+Total income received by the Fund across FY19 was \$131,565 for VPEG3, LP and \$6,927 by VPEG3A.
 This represented the interest earned on cash and term deposits as well as the equalisation premiums referred to above which became an asset of each Fund entity.
-No income distributions were received from underlying Private Equity funds for the year ended 30 June 2018.
+No income distributions were received from underlying Private Equity funds for the year ended 30 June 2019.
 However, distributions from VPEG3's Private Equity portfolio are likely to flow to the Fund in future years as the portfolio matures and companies are exited.

-VPEG3's total funds invested in cash and term deposits as at 30 June 2018 were \$2,120,434 for VPEG3, LP, up from \$401,355 at 30 June 2017 and \$213,703 for VPEG3A.
+VPEG3's total funds invested in cash and term deposits as at 30 June 2019 were \$816,088 for VPEG3, LP, down from \$2,120,434 at 30 June 2018 and \$816,552 for VPEG3A up from \$213,703 at 30 June 2018.
 The mix of investments in cash and term deposits provides an income yield while ensuring an appropriate level of liquidity, to meet future calls by underlying Private Equity fund managers, as new private company investments are added to the portfolio.

-Operational costs incurred by the Fund for the year ended 30 June 2018 totalled \$1,100,088 for VPEG3, LP and \$58,233 for VPEG3A.
-The majority of these expenses consisted of adviser referral fees and the costs associated with the establishment and management of the Fund.
+Operational costs incurred by the Fund for the year ended 30 June 2019 totalled \$1,203,173 for VPEG3, LP, up from \$1,100,088 for FY18 and \$102,044 for VPEG3A an increase over the \$58,233 incurred in FY18.
+The majority of these expenses consisted of adviser referral fees and the costs associated with the management of the Fund.

-Furthermore, a revaluation decrement of \$808,819 for VPEG3, LP and \$127,961 for VPEG3A was booked for the year ended 30 June 2018 due to the costs associated with the establishment and management fees of all underlying Private Equity funds committed to by VPEG3, being higher than the income received and capital growth from each of their underlying company investments.
+Furthermore, a revaluation decrement of \$529,290 for VPEG3, LP was booked for the year ended 30 June 2019 due to the costs associated with the establishment and management fees of all underlying Private Equity funds committed to by VPEG3, being higher than the income received and capital growth from each of their underlying company investments.
 This is consistent with the initial phase of the Fund as it continues to establish its investments into new underlying Private Equity funds and companies.